Ozymandias (Breaking Bad): Critical response

 Tom Mendelsohn of The Independent praised how the episode paid off the season's build-up.
 Seth Amitin of IGN echoed similar sentiments.
 The Los Angeles Times' Emily St. James described it as "rich" and gave particular praise to how it made Skyler's arc as a victim to willing accomplice "worth it", which she felt had previously been a fault of the season.
 IndieWire's Kevin Jagernauth complimented how the episode delivered on each member of the White family's arcs.
 Maureen Ryan of The Huffington Post commended how it actualized the consequences of Walt's actions, in what she saw as a visceral manner.
 Tyler Hersko, in an article for IndieWire, applauded how it was a "culmination" of the show to that point.

 Some reviewers found it hard to watch.
 Ryan, although calling the episode "perfectly realized," said it left her feeling sick and made her cry.
 Tim Surette of TV.com called the episode "terrific and awful to watch; a powerful piece of television that transcended fiction".
 Linda Holmes, in a positive review of the episode, expressed relief that the show was ending, as she began to find "the show's honesty about greed and violence...unbearable".

 Walley-Beckett's script and Johnson's direction were described by St. James as "beautiful" and "exquisite", respectively.
 Regular contributor to Paste, Ross Bonaime found Johnson's direction immersive, a sentiment echoed by Bowman.
 Jagernauth was grateful that Johnson "[served] the script by keeping the stylization at a minimum and letting the emotional scenes carry through with the power that was clearly on the page".
 Dustin Rowles called Johnson, in a 2014 article for Uproxx, the best working director in television directly because of his work on "Ozymandias".

 Alex Berenson of Esquire provided limited criticism regarding Todd's request to spare Walt and his delay—noting the latter to be "heavy-handed and unsubtle" but acknowledging that it did work within the story.
 St. James called Jesse's survival "improbable".
 Yglesias found Walt revealing his entire fortune and his eventual new life to be out-of-character decisions; the gang's imprisonment of Jesse to continue selling meth and lack of in-fighting also perplexed him.

 Accolades

-At the 66th Primetime Emmy Awards, Moira Walley-Beckett received the Primetime Emmy Award for Outstanding Writing for a Drama Series for writing this episode.
-Bryan Cranston and Anna Gunn both submitted this episode for consideration after being nominated for the Primetime Emmy Award for Outstanding Lead Actor in a Drama Series and the Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series, with each winning their categories.
+At the 66th Primetime Emmy Awards, Moira Walley-Beckett won Outstanding Writing for a Drama Series for this episode.
+Bryan Cranston and Anna Gunn both submitted this episode for consideration after being nominated for Outstanding Lead Actor in a Drama Series and Outstanding Supporting Actress in a Drama Series, with each winning in their respective categories.
 Additionally, Tarra D. Day and Corey Welk were nominated for Outstanding Makeup for a Single-Camera Series (Non-Prosthetic).